Key Takeaways:

 Single-Tenant Architecture

-Each tenant operates in an isolated environment, like every client has their own house.
+In this model, each tenant operates in an isolated environment, like every client has their own house.
 This setup provides maximum data isolation and security, and allows for deep customizations per client since changes only impact their instance.

 However, single-tenancy is costly and more challenging to scale.
 With dedicated resources per tenant, infrastructure costs increase linearly with each customer.
 Onboarding new clients means setting up new servers or containers, which raises complexity and deployment time.
 Additionally, the maintenance workload grows: updates or patches must be executed on every instance, which hampers release cycles.

 Multi-Tenant Architecture

 Multiple tenants coexist within a shared application and database, with logical segregation (typically a tenant ID column or isolated schema) ensuring the confidentiality of each tenant's data.

-This model is highly cost-efficient and scalable.
+Multi-tenancy is highly cost-efficient and scalable.
 Resources are pooled, so you’re not running 100 separate servers for 100 customers.
 Instead, a shared cluster handles all tenants.
 New customers can be onboarded swiftly using the existing infrastructure, without complex setup.
 Maintenance is simpler, too, since there is a single codebase and deployment.
 Bug fixes and patches have to be applied once to accommodate each tenant.

 However, multi-tenancy introduces design complexity and necessitates robust security controls.
 Performance may also be a challenge due to shared resources.
 This can cause a noisy neighbor problem, where one tenant consumes too many resources and affects others.
 To prevent this, you need to use resource management strategies such as load balancing, query limits, and throttling to keep the system fair.

 Hybrid Methods

 There are also hybrid approaches that combine the best of both worlds.
-For example, you might serve most customers within a shared multitenant environment, but provide dedicated instances for enterprise customers that need more security or performance guarantees.
-This vertical partitioning model allows you to achieve cost savings for most tenants while isolating only those who require it.
-Additionally, you can charge a premium for a single-tenant deployment option.
+For example, you might serve most customers within a shared multi-tenant environment, but provide dedicated instances for enterprise customers that need more security or performance guarantees.

 The trade-off is increased complexity.
 Your codebase must support both multi-tenant and single-tenant modes in parallel.
 You’ll also need clear processes to migrate a customer from the shared environment to a dedicated one (and vice versa) if their needs change.
-Aside from the added complexity, hybrid architectures are common for SaaS providers serving large enterprises and SMBs, or for offering tiered plans.

 Building a Multi-tenant SaaS Architecture: 7 Key Steps